aurorahager/Metro-Transit-NextTrip/README.md

 to run tests on this project:

 ```
+npm audit fix --force
 npm test
 ```
 Tests include testing for API calls and content rendering.

+**Note:** When installing the application the fsevents dependency is not installed which causes an error when running tests.
+From what I can tell from the internet this is a bug with the newer version of node.
+Some people found deleting the node_modules, package-lock and reinstalling fixed this.
+I found tha running `npm audit fix --force` was the only way I could fix this issue.
+However, this may not be needed depending on your version of node or other variables.

 ## Assumptions
 - Testing will probably the most challenging aspect of this application.
 I have only seen some basic testing for React with Jest but have not used it myself.